MicrosoftDocs/architecture-center/docs/databricks-monitoring/performance-troubleshooting.md

 This article describes how to use monitoring dashboards to find performance bottlenecks in Spark jobs on Azure Databricks.

 [Azure Databricks](/azure/azure-databricks/) is an [Apache Spark](https://spark.apache.org/)–based analytics service that makes it easy to rapidly develop and deploy big data analytics.
-Monitoring and troubleshooting performance issues is a critical component of operating your production Azure Databricks workloads, and the the final step in the process is to identify common performance issues using the monitoring visualizations based on telemetry data you've sent to your Log Analytics workspace and correct them in your application.
+Monitoring and troubleshooting performance issues is a critical when operating production Azure Databricks workloads.
+To identify common performance issues, it's helpful to use monitoring visualizations based on telemetry data.

-## Prequisites
+## Prerequisites

-To set up the Grafana dashboards shown in this article, do the following:
+To set up the Grafana dashboards shown in this article:

 - Configure your Databricks cluster to send telemetry to a Log Analytics workspace, using the Azure Databricks Monitoring Library.
 For details, see [Configure Azure Databricks to send metrics to Azure Monitor](./configure-cluster.md).